Length – 11’6″ (3.11m)

 The advantage of the “Handy Punt” is purely in terms of load carrying capacity.
 She will carry a family of four quite happily though I would be recommending 8hp where it is allowed for that load.

-With all that built-in buoyancy there is quite a good margin of safety, but it is important to remember that punts really are suited to lake, river and estuary waters.
+With all that built-in buoyancy there is quite a good margin of safety like a well designed Jon Boat, but it is important to remember that punts really are small boats suited to lake, river and estuary waters.

 The Punt comes out of 4 sheets of ply.
 One of the fun aspects was the amazing lack of ply wastage.
 Probably less than 5% of the ply is not used in the boat.
 An interesting corollary of this is that it is difficult to stretch her in length or beam without increasing the amount of ply needed substantially.